MicrosoftDocs/architecture-center/docs/guide/data/teradata-vantage-data-factory-content.md

 ## Best practices

+1. Make sure you follow the connector performance tips and best practices  as described [here](/azure/data-factory/connector-teradata?tabs=data-factory#teradata-as-source).
 1. Make sure the self-hosted IR is sized correctly for data volume.
 You may want to scale out SHIR to get more performance.
 You can follow self-hosted IR performance guide.
 1. You can use [Copy Performance Guide](https://learn.microsoft.com/azure/data-factory/copy-activity-performance) to fine tune Data Factory pipeline for performance.
 1. Use  Data Factory Copy Wizard [link](https://learn.microsoft.com/en-us/azure/data-factory/quickstart-hello-world-copy-data-tool) to setup pipelines and run on schedules quickly.
 1. Consider using an Azure VM with a self-hosted IR to manage the cost of running pipelines.
 If you want to run twice a day, you start VM twice only and then shut it down.